elnabo/json2object/README.md

 }
 ```

+- `@:default(auto)` will, by default, initialize each field of the anonymous structure / object to its default value.
+No effect on non Structure/Object variables.

 - Variable defined as `(default, null)` may have unexpected behaviour on some `extern` classes.

 - You can alias a field from the json into another name, for instance if the field name isn't a valid haxe identifier.